ingefaerel/image-editor/TESTING.md

    - Image upload and display functionality.
    - Interactive and manual resizing.
+   - White mask amount altering.
-   - Cost and A3 coverage calculations.
+   - Transparent pixel detection and coverage calculations.
-   - Transparent pixel detection.
+   - Cost calculations in relation to amount of white mask, coverage and quantity discount.

 2. **UI/UX Testing**